Distribution Transformers: Fast Approximate Bayesian Inference With On-The-Fly Prior Adaptation: Preliminaries

 \subsection{Gaussian Mixture Models}

 Gaussian Mixture Models (GMMs) are flexible probability distributions whose density is a weighted sum of Gaussian components, i.e. $q(x)=\sum_i w_i\mathcal{N}(x;\mu_i,\Sigma_i)$ where $\mathcal{N}(x;\mu,\Sigma)$ is a Gaussian density over $x, w_i \in [0,1]$, $\sum_i w_i = 1$, $\boldsymbol{\mu}_i \in \mathbb{R}^n$, and $\boldsymbol{\Sigma}_i \in \mathbb{S}_{++}^n$, illustrated in Figure \ref{fig:gmm}.
 While GMMs are widely used in clustering \citep{EM_GMM}, and latent variable modelling \citep{GMM_latent_variable}, we focus on their role as universal approximators of smooth probability distributions \citep{GMM_universal, GMM_universal_2}---a property we exploit in Section \ref{section:methods}.
 This universality extends to distributions on compact domains under appropriate change of measure, also illustrated in Figure \ref{fig:gmm}.
-While the idea of using GMMs for function approximation is not new to deep learning (for example \citep{mixture_density_networks} proposes the use of a GMM to model uncertainty in the output of a neural network), the idea of operating end-to-end on a distribution represented as a GMM is novel.
+While the idea of using GMMs for function approximation is not new to deep learning (for example \citealt{mixture_density_networks} proposes the use of a GMM to model uncertainty in the output of a neural network), the idea of operating end-to-end on a distribution represented as a GMM is novel.

 A key property of GMMs is their natural representation as an unordered sequence of component parameters.
-Specifically, a $k$-component GMM over $\mathbb{R}^n$ is parametrized by $\boldsymbol{\theta} = \{(w_i, \boldsymbol{\mu}_i, \boldsymbol{\Sigma}_i)\}_{i=1}^k$.
+Specifically, a $k$-component GMM over $\mathbb{R}^n$ is parametrised by $\boldsymbol{\theta} = \{(w_i, \boldsymbol{\mu}_i, \boldsymbol{\Sigma}_i)\}_{i=1}^k$.
 This representation is permutation invariant---the ordering of components does not affect the resulting distribution.
-Fitting a GMM to a given probability distribution is non-trivial, with methods such as expectation maximization and variational methods suffering from similar problems to their approximate inference counterparts.
-We will show that DTs naturally provide a mapping from the parameters of a given distribution to an approximating GMM without introduction of additional model parameters.
+Fitting a GMM to a given probability distribution is non-trivial, with methods such as expectation maximisation and variational approaches suffering from similar problems to their approximate inference counterparts.
+We will show that DTs naturally provide a mapping from the parameters of a given distribution to an approximating GMM without introduction of additional model parameters relative to a model which decodes the posterior only.